 Hormone therapy can help minimize many symptoms caused by menopause (or andropause) including thinning hair.

-Ever heard of Platelet-Rich Plasma therapy?
+Ever heard of non-surgical hair restoration?
 It’s a revolutionary treatment changing how the world heals various issues, like tendon, muscle, and ligament damage – and now, hair loss.

-It works by taking advantage of the growth factors in platelets and strategically injecting it into the scalp to spur regrowth.
+It works by taking advantage of the growth factors in the blood and strategically injecting it into the scalp to spur regrowth.

-After a few sessions of PRP for hair loss, you’ll find yourself with a fuller, thicker head of your own hair.
+After a few sessions of non-surgical hair restoration treatments, you’ll find yourself with a fuller, thicker head of your own hair.

-The benefits of platelet-rich plasma therapy for thinning hair include:
+The benefits of non-surgical hair restoration treatment for thinning hair include:

 - It is non-surgical – no hair transplantation